We Ship Worldwide

 2. Look Closely at the Stitching Quality and Pattern:

 Just like everything else on a Louis Vuitton bag, the stitching should be flawless.
-Ensure that the stitching looks even and symmetrical, and that there is no fraying or otherwise any unsightliness.
+Ensure that the stitching looks even and symmetrical, and that there is no fraying or other signs of cheap thread having been used

 Authentic Louis Vuitton bags are hand-stitched.
-There should be a slight angle to each stitch - be wary of any bag that has perfectly straight stitches, as this is a sign it was machine-made and counterfeit.
+To be more specific; there should be a slight angle to each stitch – be wary of any bag that has perfectly straight stitches!
+This is a sign it was machine-made and an imitation.

 Caution: Perfectly straight stitches on a Louis Vuitton bag were likely machine-made, which means it may be a counterfeit.